 Sign language interpreting is available to students with a hearing loss whose preferred mode of communication is American Sign Language (ASL).
 Interpreters are available to students for all college-related business including but not limited to classes, registration, financial aid, meetings with instructors, counseling/advising, orientation and placement testing.
 It is helpful if students requesting interpreters make their requests two weeks prior to the date of need to ensure adequate time for scheduling.
 Last-minute requests will be honored whenever possible.
 The Disability Services Specialist who works with students who use ASL is fluent in ASL and able to provide direct services.

-FM Systems are available to students to check-out from the Learning Center.
+FM Systems are available to students to check-out from the Disability Services.
 FM Systems are typically used by students with a hearing loss who need sound amplification.
 FM systems are composed of a transmitter and a receiver.
 The instructor wears the transmitter, which looks like a wireless microphone, and lectures normally.
 Instead of the sound being distributed to the room like through a speaker system, the transmitter connects to a receiver.
 The student can listen using the receiver using headphones and can adjust the sound volume as needed.
 Some students have hearing aids that include technology allowing them to directly connect to the transmitter thus eliminating the need for headphones.
 It is important that if an instructor leads a class discussion and is wearing an FM system that they either pass the transmitter with microphone to students or repeat the questions/comments of students.
 Otherwise the student using the FM System will not have access to the discussion.